Krogerus

 Krogerus is one of the largest business law firms in Finland.
 It is headquartered in Helsinki and has offices in Kuopio and Turku.
-The firm's revenue was approximately EUR 52 million, as of the financial period ending 31 March 2022.
-Krogerus employs approximately 255 professionals.
+The firm's revenue was approximately €53 million, as of the financial period ending 31 March 2023.
+Krogerus employs approximately 260 professionals.

-The firms practice covers a broad spectrum of transactional, dispute resolution and regulatory matters.
-Krogerus has a particularly strong focus in the energy, finance, food and beverage, healthcare, real estate, technology and telecommunications sectors.
+The firms practice covers a broad spectrum of transactional, dispute and resolution, and regulatory matters.
+They have particularly strong focuses in the energy, finance, food and beverage, healthcare, real estate, technology and telecommunications sectors.
 Krogerus is regularly retained in some of the most challenging and high-profile assignments in the Finnish market.

 Rankings and recognition

 Krogerus' lawyers are ranked in the top tiers by leading legal guides such as Chambers & Partners, The Legal 500 and IFLR 1000.
+In 2023, Krogerus was awarded Finland's Law Firm of the Year 2023 title by Chambers and Partners.
+Additionally, the firm received Excellence in Client Relations recognition in Regi's Law Firm of the Year 2023 Finland study.

 Krogerus has one of the largest and most active corporate/M&A practice groups in the Finnish market; the firm has ranked in the top of Mergermarket's M&A league tables for Finland by deal count for several years.

 The firm's partners have also received awards such as Best Lawyers "Lawyer of the Year" and the International Law Office (ILO) Client Choice Award.